michal-niedzwiedzki/php-integration-testing/README.md

 For this training session we will be working with simple persistent model representing a customer in database.

 The cooperation of classes consists of:
-- Entity - representing customer object
+- *Entity* - representing customer object
-- Repository - providing persistence for customer data
+- *Repository* - providing persistence for customer data
-- Hydrator - providing translation layer between database and code
+- *Hydrator* - providing translation layer between database and code
-- Service - acting as a facade for accessing and storing entities
+- *Service* - acting as a facade for accessing and storing entities

 Simple use case: obtain customer entity object from database:
 ```
 $service = new \Model\Customer\Service();
 $entity = $service->getById(42);
 ```

+Where service encapsulates accessing repository and hydrating entity.

 We will expand the task in each exercise using various testing techniques.